Structural Sparsity of Complex Networks: Bounded Expansion in Random Models and Real-World Graphs: Conclusion and Open Problems

 Finally, algorithms exploiting low grad should be tested extensively via computational experiments, to ascertain the feasibility of applying these techniques to real-world networks.

 \textbf{Acknowledgements.}

-E. Demaine supported in part by NSF grant CCF-1161626 and DARPA GRAPHS/AFOSR grant FA9550-12-1-0423. \\[1ex] Blair D. Sullivan supported in part by DARPA GRAPHS/SPAWAR Grant N66001-14-1-4063, the Gordon \& Betty Moore Foundation, and the National Consortium for Data Science, \\[1ex] Peter Rossmanith, Fernando S{\'a}nchez Villaamil supported by DFG Project RO 927/13-1 ``Pragmatic Parameterized Algorithms.''. \\[1.5ex] Any opinions, findings, and conclusions or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the views of DARPA, SSC Pacific, AFOSR, the Moore Foundation, or the NCDS.
+E. Demaine supported in part by NSF grant CCF-1161626 and DARPA GRAPHS/AFOSR grant FA9550-12-1-0423. \\[1ex] Blair D. Sullivan supported in part by DARPA GRAPHS/SPAWAR Grant N66001-14-1-4063, the Gordon \& Betty Moore Foundation's Data-Driven Discovery Initiative through Grant GBMF4560, and the National Consortium for Data Science. \\[1ex] Peter Rossmanith, Fernando S{\'a}nchez Villaamil supported by DFG Project RO 927/13-1 ``Pragmatic Parameterized Algorithms.''. \\[1.5ex] Any opinions, findings, and conclusions or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the views of DARPA, SSC Pacific, AFOSR, the Moore Foundation, or the NCDS.

 \redefineme{ \LNCS{LNCS} \ICALP##1{Proc. of ##1 ICALP} \FOCS##1{Proc. of ##1 FOCS} \COCOON##1{Proc. of ##1 COCOON} \SODA##1{Proc. of ##1 SODA} \SWAT##1{Proc. of ##1 SWAT} \IWPEC##1{Proc. of ##1 IWPEC} \IWOCA##1{Proc. of ##1 IWOCA} \ISAAC##1{Proc. of ##1 ISAAC} \STACS##1{Proc. of ##1 STACS} \IWOCA##1{Proc. of ##1 IWOCA} \ESA##1{Proc. of ##1 ESA} \WG##1{Proc. of ##1 WG} \LIPIcs##1{LIPIcs} \LIPIcs{LIPIcs} \LICS##1{Proc. of ##1 LICS} }